fabioluisaf/maze-creator/README.md

 # Maze creator
-A program that creates mazes using various algorithms and solves it, giving a difficulty rating based on how long the A* algorithm took to solve the maze.
+A program that creates mazes using various algorithms and solves it, giving a difficulty rating based on how long the A* algorithm took to solve it.